kyma-project/kyma/docs/04-operation-guides/troubleshooting/evnt-01-eventing-troubleshooting.md

 Follow these steps to detect the source of the problem:

-1. Check the eventing backend CRD, if eventingReady is true.
-Run the command:
+1. Check the eventing backend CRD, if the field `EVENTINGREADY` is true:

    ```bash
    kubectl -n kyma-system get eventingBackend
    ```
-   If eventingReady is false, check the exact reason of the error in the status of the CRD by running the command:
+   If `EVENTINGREADY` is false, check the exact reason of the error in the status of the CRD by running the command:

    ```bash
    kubectl -n kyma-system get eventingBackend eventing-backend -o yaml